Zowe-Java-SDK/ZosShell/README.md

 ZosShell provides a client like Linux shell to perform commands against a z/OS instance.

-The commands are exploiting z/OSMF Rest API layer installed on a z/OS instance.
+The commands exploit the z/OSMF Rest API layer installed on a z/OS instance.

-The ZosShell application utilizes the [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk) library to help provide all the boilerplate code to call those Rest APIs.
+The ZosShell application utilizes the [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk) library to call the Rest APIs.

-With ZosShell and the functionality it provides with the dependencies noted you can perform the following:
+With ZosShell and the functionality it provides with the dependencies noted you can perform the following commands:

-    MVS console command
+    MVS console
-    TSO console command
+    TSO console

+    Dataset/Member:
+    list, view, create, delete, and edit.

+    Job/StartedTask:
-    Dataset/Member: list, view, create, delete, and edit Job/StartedTask: list, submit, start, stop, cancel, purge, monitor and browse
+    list, submit, start, stop, cancel, purge, monitor and browse

     Download: sequential dataset, member, and job/started task log.

 The project arise for a need for something more simple, direct and less verbosity than Zowe CLI for the most common commands.